 As a result of our fake-food, plastic-laden, stress-filled modern society, achieving balanced hormones takes a conscious effort.
 This is because hormone balances are deeply connected to the food we eat, the exercise we get, the toxins we absorb, the weight we carry, and the daily stressors we live with.
 Hormone-disrupting chemicals are so prevalent in the United States and elsewhere, it is impossible to completely avoid them — unless you are meditating in a Himalayan cave right now, in which case, carry on my friend!

-One common source of these chemicals are the more than one billion pounds of pesticides used in the United States each year and approximately 5.6 billion pounds used worldwide.
+One common source of these chemicals is the more than one billion pounds of pesticides used in the United States each year and approximately 5.6 billion pounds used worldwide.
 In a recent study, 93 percent of Americans tested had toxic estrogen-mimicking BPA (bisphenol A, which is commonly found in plastics) in their urine and bloodstream.

 From vaccines, fluoride in the water, human growth hormones, artificial dyes, pesticides and GMOs in the food, and hormone disrupters in our cosmetics and cleaning products, we are being increasingly bombarded with toxic chemicals which create chaos on our body’s endocrine system.